Locavore Fermentation Crock

 I will continue to hand-throw porcelain crocks of the same design in a smaller scale, available here.

 ~ A total weight of 8 pounds includes 1.5 of weight stones.
-The crock itself measures 8x8x11" ~ ~It comes with printed instructions for care and use as well as a few recipes... find the text of the care guide below~
+The crock itself measures 8x8x11" ~ ~It comes with printed instructions for care and use ... find the text of the care guide below~